yueyue200830/markdown-css/README.md

 `markdown-style-vscode` is for including default style(I recommend it).

 `markdown-style-common` is for excluding defult style(but there will some error like rendering emoji every large).

+## Font

+I'm using `Roboto` as main font.
+You may download and install it from google font.

+As for Chinese, I use `微软雅黑`.

+Since, I'm using Windows, you may modify font if you use Mac or Linux.